-Advanced design of airconditioning systems (Compulsory) -PMTR251 - second level
+Advanced design of airconditioning systems (Compulsory) - PMTR251 - second level

-The student learns to draw an architectural map for one floor as well as he can learn to draw a diagram of the pipes of cooling water and condensation and the unit of the air exchanger and draw the straws and fasteners of pipes and devices bases of pumps.
+The student learns to draw an architectural map for one floor as well as he can learn to draw a diagram of the pipes of refrigeration water and condensation and the unit of the air exchanger and draw the straws and fasteners of pipes and devices bases of pumps.

 1. Educational institution Northern Technical University/Kirkuk Technical Institute 2.
-Department Power Mechanics Techniques/Branch of Refrigeration and Airconditioning Refingeration and Anconditioning 3.
+Department Power Mechanics Techniques/Branch of Refrigeration and Airconditioning 3.
 Name/code of the curriculum Advanced design of airconditioning systems (Compulsory) - PMTR251 - second level 4.
 Forms of presence available Attendance 5.
 Semester/year system The semester system 6.
 Number of hours (total) 3 x 15 weeks = 45 hours (for semester) 7.
-Date of preparation of this description 7/3/2024
+Date of preparation of this description 2025 1 15